 THE SCREENING WILL BE FOLLOWED BY A Q&A WITH WRITER LAURA ALBERT (aka JT LEROY) HOSTED BY PAULA MALCOMSON (‘The Hunger Games’)

-Novelist JT LeRoy burst onto the literary scene in...
+Novelist JT LeRoy burst onto the literary scene in the...
 Read More

 Documentarian Matthew Heineman continues to shine a light onto some of the world’s most dangerous places in the extraordinary City of Ghosts.